ewanuno/ms404_reverse_pot_adapter/README.md

 # ms404_reverse_pot_adapter
- a simple pcb to alow mounting modern potentiometers in the doepfer ms404
+ a simple pcb to alow mounting modern potentiometers in the doepfer ms404 e.g. bournes pdb181 series and alpha rv16af series pots. you can mix and match them with the original potentiometers, but I recommend changing them all, the original radiohm PCB mount pots are not a good design and cause the PCB to flex too much causing bad solder joints and damaged traces.

-1. dissasemble the ms404 and desolder the old potentiometers, the pot values are written on the PCB Except for the filter resonance potentiometer(that's the only antilog pot). check and reflow/bridge any bad connections on the ms404 PCB , the ms404 suffers a lot from bad solder joints, because the original panel mount pots  cause the PCB to flex a lot.
+1. dissasemble the ms404 and desolder the old potentiometers, the pot values are written on the PCB Except for the filter resonance potentiometer(that's the only antilog pot). check and reflow/bridge any bad connections on the ms404 PCB.

-2. add bridge wires in the places where the pot chassis was acting as a jumper for GND.
+2. add bridge wires in the places where the pot chassis was acting as a jumper for GND. this is important, without bridge wires the ms404 will not work.

 3. solder some long square pin headers in the PCB,